ouravantgarde/red-rainbow/competitors.md

 Every resurrection past the first will have less and less health(50%, 33%, 25%, etc).

 The faster Avnlyla can kill things, the less an issue Cherries will become, as this will diminish both Inhibition and Shadow's distress stacks from building.
-Cherries are more vulnurable to knockback due to their movement, which can be used to get them off an enemy
+Cherries are more vulnurable to knockback due to their movement, which can be used to get them off an enemy.
+Cherries' Lull will interrupt abilities being cast or channeled, which is important to avoid.

 %-se\[-\] **Compendium Entry - %%enAngel Eyes++%**